-Millions of Americans across the U.S. have suffered exposure to the asbestos fibers that cause the fatal conditions mesothelioma, lung cancer, other cancers, and asbestosis.
-In addition, workers who came home from the shipyards, construction sites, and factories with the dust on their clothes, skin, and hair also exposed their spouses and children — many who have now been diagnosed with asbestos-related disease, themselves.
+Millions of Americans across the U.S. have suffered exposure to asbestos fibers that cause fatal conditions mesothelioma, lung cancer, other cancers, and asbestosis.
+In addition, workers who came home from the shipyards, construction sites, and factories with the dust on their clothes, skin, and hair also exposed their spouses and children — many who have now been diagnosed with an asbestos-related disease, themselves.

 What is the history behind how this deadly material entered the American industrial scene and when was it first linked to cancers such as mesothelioma or lung cancer, or to asbestosis?

 First, it is important to remember that the raw material used to manufacture asbestos is naturally recurring, worldwide.
 Asbestos entered human history early because of its unique quality to withstand the extreme heat of the direct fire.
 Trace fibers have been discovered dating back more than three-quarters of a million years.
 In human social history, strands were used as lamp wicks and used in the embalming process in ancient Egyptian times.
 In northern Europe, fibers were added to clay in Iron Age Finland to strengthen pottery.

 So, asbestos is nothing new and neither are the medical problems associated with it.
 One Greek writer observed that slaves who handled the silky fibers on their looms regularly suffered serious respiratory conditions.
 By the late Roman period, slaves in the quarries were already wearing a rudimentary form of respiratory mask made from the membranes off goat or sheep bladders to prevent inhaling the dust while working the quarries.